Our teams in South America focus on mobilization, mission training, member care for missionaries on the field, and church-planting in remote areas.

 The training program in Venezuela was developed ten years ago in order to prepare Venezuelans for long-term ministry among the nations.
 Participants in this training program complete 14 months of ministry training, involving formal classes and outreach to peoples in neighboring countries, followed by a two year placement among an unreached people group.
 After the two years on the field, workers can choose to continue serving long-term.
 Anyone who wants to go through this training program prior to serving on the field must be fluent in Spanish.

 Our Venezuelan team also runs a church-planting ministry among unreached indigenous peoples.

 World Horizons has had a presence in Brazil for decades, running a variety of training and mobilization programs.
 Currently our Brazil team focuses on member care for South American workers on the field, fundraising, and mobilization among Brazilians.
 Similarly, in Paraguay the team is focused on member care and mobilization.

-If you’re interested in learning more about any of these opportunities, please contact firstname.lastname@example.org.
+If you’re interested in learning more about our teams, please contact email@example.com.